 The hospice benefit is designed to provide pain relief, comfort, and emotional and spiritual support to patients with a terminal diagnosis.
-Medicare pays hospice agencies a daily rate for each day a beneficiary is enrolled in the hospice benefit.
-Medicare makes a daily payment, regardless of the amount of services provided on a given day and on days when no services are provided.
-The daily payment rates are intended to cover costs that hospices incur in furnishing covered services identified in patients' care plans.
+Medicare pays a certain rate for each day a beneficiary is enrolled in the hospice benefit, regardless of the amount of services provided on a given day and on days when no services are provided.
+The daily payment rates are intended to pay for costs identified in patients' care plans.
 The range of services covered by hospice includes:

-- skilled nursing services; - drugs and biologicals for pain control and symptom management; - counseling (dietary, spiritual, family bereavement, and other counseling services); - home health aide and homemaker services; - physical, occupational, and speech therapy; - short-term inpatient care; - inpatient respite care; and - other services necessary for the palliation and management of the terminal illness.
+- skilled nursing services; - drugs and biologicals for pain control and symptom management; - counseling (dietary, spiritual, family bereavement, and other counseling services); - home health aide and homemaker services; - physical, occupational, and speech therapy;

+- short-term inpatient care;

+- · inpatient respite care; and

+- other services necessary for the palliation and management of the terminal illness and related conditions.